 Imagine yourself strolling down a quaint cobblestone path, past winding canals teeming with swans and cathedrals from the 13th century.
 Just add some modern shopping spots and the smell of chocolate to that scene and you’ve got the enchanting, medieval city of Bruges.

-Home to over 117,000 people, Bruges, often referred to as the "Venice of the North", is the perfect place to find a mixture of fun things to do and see, with the option of discovering small quiet corners to relax and soak in the splendor.
+Home to over 117,000 people, Bruges, often referred to as the “Venice of the North. ” With canals weaving through the Old Town surrounded by the grand canal, Bruges is the perfect place to find a mixture of fun things to do and see.
+But unlike Venice, there’s the option of discovering small quiet corners to relax and soak in the splendor.

-Let's take a look at ten sites you won't want to miss on your visit to this bewitching destination.
+Let’s take a look at the top attractions in Bruges that you won’t want to miss on your visit to this bewitching destination.

 2. The Begijnhof